 Electives (14 Credits)

 Students complete the 45 total credits needs by taking elective courses on topics of interest to the student, in consultation with the advisor.
-These courses can be used to deepen the student's knowledge in their area of specialization or can be used to expand knowledge in other fields.
+These courses can be used to deepen the student's knowledge in their area of concentration or can be used to expand knowledge in other fields.

 For students electing to write a Master's thesis, up to 6 credits of URPL 990 (Research and Thesis) may be taken as part of their elective courses.
 Students electing to develop a Professional Project (rather than a thesis) may take up to 2 credits of URPL 999 (Independent Work) as part of their elective credits.